Ray Brown Jr.: Life and career

-The adopted son of Ray Brown and Ella Fitzgerald, he was born in New York City, to Fitzgerald's half-sister Frances.
-Nat King Cole, Louis Armstrong, Frank Sinatra and many others were regular visitors during his childhood.
+The adopted son of Ray Brown and Ella Fitzgerald, he was born in New York City, on August 13, 1949, to Fitzgerald's half-sister Frances.
+Nat King Cole, Louis Armstrong, Frank Sinatra, and many others were regular visitors during his childhood.

 After moving to California when he was 10, Ray discovered a passion for the drums and for singing.
 He attended Beverly Hills High School where he sang with school groups which toured at local festivals and hospitals.

 His father arranged for him to study with jazz percussionists Bill Douglass and Chuck Flores.
 Despite his jazz roots he admits that his interest in performing rock music was an act of rebellion.
 "I used to drive my parents crazy with this.
 I told my father a few years before he died, you know a lot of times I played that music 'cause I just wanted to see the look on your face.".

 His mother's 1964 single "Ringo Beat" was inspired by her son's interest in rock music.

 He moved to Seattle in 1971, studying with another drummer, Bill Coleman Sr. It was at this time that Brown began writing songs in addition to playing drums and piano.